afterpartyai/bittensor-conversation-genome-project/llms_txt_reference_mcp/README.md

 python server.py
 ```

-On first run the server will automatically ingest all `llms.txt` files from `llms_txt_store/` into `llms_txt.db`.
-Subsequent runs use the cached database.
+On first run the server will clone the [llms_txt_store](https://github.com/afterpartyai/llms_txt_store) repo and ingest all `llms.txt` files into `llms_txt.db`.
+On subsequent runs it fetches any new commits and re-ingests only if the store has changed.
+If the store is already up to date, the existing database is used as-is.

-To re-ingest manually:
+To sync and re-ingest manually:

 ```bash
 python ingest.py